FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Robots must be installed in accordance with electrical specifications.

 By configured the "Power Communication" interface, you can use the internal or external 24V power supply to power the digital I/O. The above two terminals (EX24V and EXON) in the interface are 24V and ground with external power supply, and the two terminals (24V and GND) below are 24V and land of internal power supply.
-The default configuration uses internal power, as shown in Figure 2.5-7.
+The default configuration uses internal power, as shown in figure below.

 .. figure:: installation/044.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-8 Power communication schematic diagram 01
+.. centered:: Figure 3.5-8 Power communication schematic diagram 01

-If the load power is large, you can connect the external power supply as shown in Figure 2.5-8.
+If the load power is large, you can connect the external power supply as shown in figure below.

 .. figure:: installation/045.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-9 Power communication schematic diagram 02
+.. centered:: Figure 3.5-9 Power communication schematic diagram 02

-The electrical specifications of internal and external power are shown in Table 2.5-1 Internal and external electrical specifications:
+The electrical specifications of internal and external power are shown in table below Internal and external electrical specifications:

 .. centered:: Table 2.5‑1 Internal and external power supply electrical specifications
 .. list-table::